-In 2020 the Open University's interdisciplinary Spaces and Places conference will address the theme of 'Courtly Encounters' by exploring instances of cultural exchange that shaped the day-to-day and extraordinary experiences of court life.
+Due to the cancellation of our annual conference in March 2020 because of COVID-19, we are reopening the call for papers for our annual conference, now planned for 10-11 June 2021.
+In 2021 the Open University's interdisciplinary Spaces and Places conference will address the theme of 'Courtly Encounters' by exploring instances of cultural exchange that shaped the day-to--day and extraordinary sensory experiences of court life.

-Since Sanjay Subrahmanyam's seminal book Courtly Encounters, scholars have incorporated the transcultural in courtly studies, but not to the extent it deserves.
-At a time when scholars across the humanities are embracing a 'global turn,' it is an important moment to reassess court studies and consider new approaches that allow us to move beyond Eurocentricism and simple explanations of 'shared' tastes.
+Since Subrahhmanyam's seminal book Courtly Encounters, scholars have incorporated the transcultural in courtly studies, but not to the extent it deserves.
+At a time when scholars across the humanities are embracing a 'global turn,' it is an important moment to reassess court studies and consider new approaches that allow us to move beyond Eurocentricism and simple explanations of 'shared' tastes and also adopt novel approaches.